andresmascl/andresmascl/README.md

 - Back in 2018 I built a bot which downloaded information from Laborum.com in order to gather information for a research on the Chilean labor market.
 The bot was built entirely inside a Google Colab Notebook, which is pretty neat because ultimately it's extracting data from a source rendering JavaScript inside a remote Jupyter notebook.
 Here is [the link to the repo](https://github.com/andresmascl/LaborumSpyder).

-- I will share more projects in the future as I find them in my computer or in older machines..
+- I will share more projects in the future as I find them in my computer or in older machines, so keep visiting this page.

 ## Programmingn languages:
 - Python